costantinoai/bluesky-tracker/README.md

 | macOS Intel | amd64 | ✅ Supported |
 | macOS Apple Silicon | arm64 | ✅ Supported |
 | Windows | amd64 | ✅ Supported (via WSL2 or Docker Desktop) |

 ---

-## Privacy & Security

-- Your app password is stored **only** in your local `.env` file
-- The `.env` file is automatically excluded from git
-- No data is sent to external services except Bluesky's official API
-- All data is stored locally in SQLite database
-- App passwords can be revoked anytime from Bluesky settings

-See [SECURITY.md](SECURITY.md) for detailed security information.

----